 What is self-esteem?

 We could describe self-esteem as “how we feel about ourselves”.
-It’s how we value ourselves independently of the world, and how we feel about what we are capable of doing.
+It’s how we value ourselves independently of the world.
+It is how we feel about what we are capable of doing.

-How we feel about ourselves may shift up and down on a daily basis, depending on the situation in which we find ourselves.
+How we feel about ourselves may shift on a daily basis, depending on the situation in which we find ourselves.
 As emotional beings, it is natural to react to any given situation.
-However, depending on whether we have good or poor self-esteem, the same circumstances may either be recognised as just another situation in life that we must deal with, or be perceived as a personally devastating event.
+However, we will perceive the same circumstances completely differently, depending on whether we have good or poor self-esteem.
+We may recognize these events as just another situation in life that we must deal with, or we perceive it as a personally devastating event.

-As adults, in the business and the “busy-ness” of living life, it is easy to forget how much we have accomplished.
-We feel defeated when we don’t get what we want, and we judge and criticise ourselves on a single and temporary “setback” on our path to “success”.
+As adults, in the business and the “busy-ness” of living life, we forget how much we have accomplished.
+We feel defeated when we don’t get what we want.
+Moreover, we judge and criticise ourselves on a single and temporary “setback” on our path to “success”.

-It is all too common to compare ourselves to our neighbours, or our colleagues, and envy their bigger house, nicer car, or more successful life.
+We often compare ourselves to our neighbours, or our colleagues.
+Perhaps we envy their bigger house, nicer car, or more successful life.
 Sometimes we beat ourselves up when we are not able to meet the expectations or dreams of our parents.
 Sometimes we simply forget to love ourselves.

-However, in the extreme, it is possible for individuals to develop an over inflated sense of self, leading to a narcissistic-type personality, whereby they feel entitled, or that they could do no wrong.
+However, in the extreme, individuals develop an over inflated sense of self, leading to a narcissistic-type personality, whereby they feel entitled, or that they could do no wrong.
 Such behaviors or thinking may be self-destructive, and negatively impacts significant relationships.